Skip to main content

 pnwhma-hospitalistcare-2021.jpg

 Sacred Heart hospitalists are groundbreakers in the fight for health care equality and social justice.
-In 2015, we put patients before profit by forming the first union for hospital doctors in the country.
+In 2014, we put patients before profit by forming the first union for hospital doctors in the country.
 We are currently in mediation trying to secure a fair contract for all our members.
 So far, PeaceHealth has not demonstrated they are serious about addressing our concerns.
 We believe we have a duty as health care professionals to counter the corporate health care model and to improve health care for our patients and raise safety standards for all hospital workers.
-MORE

 stock_handshake_1893969831.jpg